Raju-Thulluri/Open-Port-Scanning/README.md

 Save Nmap output and Wireshark capture.

-Take screenshots of Nmap terminal and Wireshark interface.
+Watch the network of Nmap terminal and Wireshark interface.

 # Results

 Nmap: Identified open ports (e.g., 80, 443) on 127.0.0.1.
-See scan_results.txt and screenshots/nmap_output.png.
+See scan_results.txt and nmap_output.png.

 Wireshark: Captured TCP SYN packets during the scan.
-See scan_traffic.pcap and screenshots/wireshark_capture.png.
+See scan_traffic.pcap and wireshark_capture.png.

 # Warning: Ethical use only